brandur/org/drafts/mediator.md

 end
 ```

 (Note that the above is a simplified example.
-If you were going to send a sensitive secret like an SSL key through an insecure channel, we'd want to encrypt it in reality.)
+If you were going to send a sensitive secret like an SSL key through an insecure channel, we'd want to encrypt it.)

 ## Strong Preconditions